iroumec/Zylva/README.md

 # Introduction

-Zylva DERExt is an extended entity-relationship model diagram application developed in Java.
+Zylva DERExt is an extended entity-relationship model diagram application developed completely in Java.

+Suggestions and contributions are highly appreciated!

 # Easy and fast controls!